regit/secure-conntrack-helpers/secure-conntrack-helpers.rst

 Helpers and anti-spoofing
 -------------------------

-Helper lays on the parsing of data that come from client or from server.
-It is thus important to limit spoofing attacks that could be used to feed the helpers with forged data.
+Helpers rely on the parsing of data that come from client or from server.
+Therefore, it is important to limit spoofing attacks that could be used to feed the helpers with forged data.
 Helpers are IP only and are not doing, as the rest of the connection tracking, any coherence check on the network architecture.

 Using rp_filter
 ---------------

-Linux provides a routing based implementation of reverse path filtering.
+Linux provides a routing-based implementation of reverse path filtering.
 This is available for IPv4.
-To activate it, you need to ensure that the `/proc/sys/net/ipv4/conf/*/rp_filter` files contain 1.
+To activate it, you need to ensure that `/proc/sys/net/ipv4/conf/*/rp_filter` files contain 1.
 The complete documentation about `rp_filter` is available in the file `ip-sysctl.txt` in the `Documentation/networking/` directory of the Linux tree.